4 Tipps: So gelingt Ihr Shop-Design mit Mobile First

 • Place images and photos across the entire width of the screen

-Replace multiple photos with a short video (note: videos can slow down your store)
+• Replace several photos with a short video (Attention: Videos can slow down your store)

-Use smartphone-typical handling functions or designs (swiping, double-tap, save icons from social media...)
+• Use smartphone-typical handling functions or designs (swipe, double-tap, store icons from social media...)

 Which specific design options you should use always depends on your target group.
 For example, younger people often don't need supporting instructions, while older people may prefer less interactive elements.
 So you should know your target audience well to know what might go down well with them.